Bernardo Joaquin Canteñs, Ph.D.

 -

-Created a standard guide for online design for the college.
+Created a standard guide for college online design.

 -